-When a counter overflow occurs, the counter is automatically reloaded with the contents of the Reload/Capture Register, ARCC.
-The period between two overflows is then controlled by the prescaler setting and by the auto-reload value present in the Reload/Capture register, ARRC.
+When a counter overflow occurs, the counter is automatically reloaded with the contents of the Reload/Capture Register, ARCC, and ARTIMout is set.
+When the counter reaches the value contained in the compare register (ARCP), ARTIMout is reset.

 On overflow, the OVF flag of the ARSC0 register is set and an overflow interrupt request is generated if the overflow interrupt enable bit, OVIE, in the Mode Control Register (ARMC), is set.
 The OVF flag must be reset by the user software.